Regent's Park College Boat Club

-Regent's Park College Boat Club is the boat club of Regent's Park College, Oxford, a permanent private hall of the University of Oxford.
+Regent's Park College Boat Club (RPCBC) is the boat club of Regent's Park College, Oxford, a permanent private hall of the University of Oxford.
 It is based in New College Boat House which it shares with New College Boat Club.
+The club also represents the female rowers of Blackfriars Hall.

 The club was established shortly after Regent's Park became a permanent private hall of the university in 1957 and currently owns two boats, one named "Regent's Shark", in which the men's team row, and a more-lightweight women's eight named 'Bond Girls.'
-The club competes in a number of inter-collegiate races in both the male and the female categories.
+The club competes in a number of inter-collegiate races in both the male and the female categories including the Torpids and Eights Week.
+It is governed by a committee of students, who are all elected in Trinity Term, while the executive committee consists of a President, Treasurer, and the men's and women's captains, along with the senior member.